IBM/aspera-cli/README.md

 	* homogeneous [_transfer-spec_](#transferspec) for `node` and [`direct`](#direct) transfer agents
 	* preview persistency goes to unique file by default
 	* catch mxf extension in preview as video
-	* Faspex: possibility to download all paclages by specifying id=ALL
+	* Faspex: possibility to download all packages by specifying id=ALL
 	* Faspex: to come: cargo-like function to download only new packages with id=NEW

 * 0.9.6